EPegueroS/RNA_seq_analysis/README.md

   --nf_core_pipeline rnaseq
 ```

-# Download the genome references - will download the primary alignment from ENSEMBL GRCh38
+# Download the genome references
+Will download the primary alignment from ENSEMBL GRCh38

 ```bash
 bash genome_references/download_references.bash
 ```

-# Run the mapping - this step will fetch the nf-core/rnaseq pipeline and use it to map the reads.
+# Run the mapping
+This step will fetch the nf-core/rnaseq pipeline and use it to map the reads.
 Using STAR.

 ```bash
 bash run_rnaseq.bash
 ```

+# DEG analysis

+The analysis is under the directory "DEG_analysis"